vtecftwy/metagentorch/README.md

     - `utils`: other utility functions

 ***Note***: This package started as `metagentoools`, using keras 2 and tensorflow.
-Now with keras 3, it is possible to user pytorch as a backend and the package is ported to `metagentorch`.
+Now with keras 3, it is possible to use pytorch as a backend and the package is ported to `metagentorch`.
 This is the active package, with `metagentools` currently no longer maintained.

 ***Disclaimer***: This repository is currently under development and is offered as-is.
 Please note that certain functions or modules might raise